koa2019/gifTastic/README.md

 import bootstrap

 create array with theme objects

-create buttonsContainer via jQuery
+    var cartoons = [];

+create div class=buttonsContainer

+function makeButton(){
-    create a button for each theme arr object
+    Must empty() buttonsContainer before appending or it'll cause duplicate buttons create a button for each cartoons[] index object append button to buttonsContainer
+    set button values for name, text, class
+}

-    .click sends an ajax request
+create .click for cartoon button that sends an ajax request
         create ajax request for the data value of this button name=

 create div class= addButtonContainer
-    <form> add-userInput
+    <form> to accept userInput
     create input box to enter text
-    create submit buton
+    create submit button
+.click captures value of user input & stores in a new variable
+    pushes new variable to theme array
-.click creates a new button with userInput
+    create a new button with userInput in buttonsContainer create a renderQuestions() & then call function here

 create div=responseContainer - set response on page
     gif .click state changes to still/animate && animate/still